vsrinivas/fuchsia/docs/ledger/user_guide.md

 reclaim the space, use the visit `Storage / Files` in the [Firebase Console](https://console.firebase.google.com/) and delete all objects.

-### Reset local state
+### Wipe all local state

-To remove only the locally persisted Ledger data, you can run:
+To remove the locally persisted Ledger data for all users, you can run:

 ```
 $ rm -r /data/ledger
 ```

-Note that running this command also removes your current ledger configuration (See (Configure Ledger)[#Configure-Ledger] on how to configure your Ledger).
+Note that running this command also removes your current Ledger configuration (See (Configure Ledger)[#Firebase] on how to configure your Ledger).
 It does not remove your Cloud data; if configured for Cloud synchronization, Ledger will start downloading the missing data the next time it starts.